peidevs/Event_Resources/TalkFAQ.md

 #### What's up with the issue-tracking on GitHub?

-* To spark dialogue about talks, we're using issues on [this GitHub project](https://github.com/peidevs/Event_Resources/issues).
+* In an effort to spark dialogue about talks, we're using issues on [this GitHub project](https://github.com/peidevs/Event_Resources/issues).
 * (If you'd like to be in the `peidevs` organization, just contact us.
 You're absolutely invited.)
-* If you'd like to submit a talk idea, create an issue and label it as `Question`.
+* To submit a talk idea, create an issue and label it as `Question`.
 * You can do the same if you are interested in topic X, but don't want to give a talk on it. (i.e. so as to encourage others)
 * Vote on talks, ask questions, etc. Participate!
 (Note, this is an experiment: if you'd prefer to just shoot us an email, that's fine.)